 In India, ART clinics mainly offer IVF treatment and surrogacy services.

-In 2005, ICMR first took a responsibility to regulate the surrogacy practice in India by preparing the outline of the National Guidelines for Accreditation, Supervision, and Regulation of Indian ART clinics.
+In 2005, ICMR first took responsibility to regulate the surrogacy practice in India by preparing the outline of the National Guidelines for Accreditation, Supervision, and Regulation of Indian ART clinics.

-In 2009, the Law Commission of India realized the necessity of ART clinic regulation guidelines and to clarify the rights and obligations of both intended parents and surrogates who wish to opt for surrogacy.
+In 2009, the Law Commission of India realized the necessity of ART clinic regulation guidelines and clarified the rights and obligations of both intended parents and surrogates who wish to opt for surrogacy.

 In 2019, the Lok Sabha promptly passed the Bill after reintroducing the 2016 Bill.
 Now the Rajya Sabha advises to re-send the Bill to the same Parliamentary panel before taking any further decision.

 The composition of the Bill

 This recommendation of this Bill proposes to build up Surrogacy Boards under state, union territory, and national levels.

 This Bill permits only ethical altruistic surrogacy to Indian married couples who have completed their 5th marriage anniversary.

-This Bill also mentioned that only married close relative can be a surrogate mother and she should have her child.
+This Bill also mentioned that only a married close relative can be a surrogate mother and she should have her child.

 In case of requirement of pregnancy termination, written permission needs to take from the surrogate mother.

 It seeks for providing the same rights and privileges to the child born through surrogacy as available for the biological child.

 Reasons to pass this Bill

-The reason to pass this Bill illustrated that without proper rules and regulation can cause increase rate of commercial surrogacy and related unethical practices.
+The reason to pass this Bill illustrated that without proper rules and regulations can cause an increased rate of commercial surrogacy and related unethical practices.